Rent safe and private dog parks hosted by locals

 Stop play or interaction when your dog nips

-What you’re aiming for is to teach your puppy that biting you isn’t the best way to get your attention — but other behaviors are!
+What you’re aiming for is to teach your puppy that biting you isn’t the best way to get your attention—but other behaviors are!
+Always pair negative punishment with positive reinforcement so you don't leave your young dog feeling confused.
 Consider teaching your puppy to sit to “say please” and ask for pets instead, or to bring you a tug toy instead of latching onto your hands when they’re feeling rowdy.

 Redirect your dog’s nipping behavior